nstudio/nativescript-cardview/README.md

 An attribute to set the elevation of the card.
 This will increase the 'drop-shadow' of the card.
 There can be some performance impact when using a very high elevation value.

+* **ripple** _optional_

+Set to 'true' to show a ripple when the card is tapped.
+Tap event handlers in the card content will prevent the ripple.

 #### iOS

 * **shadowOffsetWidth** _optional_